tinvukhac/learned-spatial-join/README.md

 # A learning based framework for spatial join processing: estimation, optimization and tuning

 This is the end-point for the resources of the paper "A learning based framework for spatial join processing: estimation, optimization and tuning", Tin Vu, Alberto Belussi, Sara Migliorini, and Ahmed Eldawy.
-This paper has been submitted to The International Journal on Very Large Data Bases (VLDB Journal).
+This paper has been submitted to The International Journal on Very Large Data Bases (VLDB Journal), Special Issue on Machine Learning and Databases.

 ## Datasets
 1. [Join input datasets](https://drive.google.com/drive/folders/1BT1UsrvG1MB1bWCVYDWk6XLOZFIOLcj0?usp=sharing)